-The number of general practitioner Medicare-subsidised mental health-specific services (Mental Health Treatment items, review of a GP Mental Health Treatment Plan, and GP Mental Health Treatment Consultation) have increased 31.1 per cent from 2015-16 to 2019-20 on the Gold Coast.
-Table 6 shows that Robina had the largest per cent with 42.6 per cent (7,720 in 2015-16 to 10,295 in 2019-20).
-Ormeau-Oxenford had the greatest number of general practitioner Medicare-subsidised mental health-specific services with 28,221 in 2019-20.
+The number of general practitioner Medicare-subsidised mental health-specific services (Mental Health Treatment items, review of a GP Mental Health Treatment Plan, and GP Mental Health Treatment Consultation) have increased by 31.1% from 2015-16 to 2019-20 on the Gold Coast.
+Table 6 shows that Robina had the largest increase with 42.6%, while Ormeau-Oxenford had the greatest number of GP mental health-specific services with 28,221 in 2019-20.